Caimh McDonnell Assigns a Priest to McGarry

 As far as protagonists go, McGarry certainly isn’t the most capable or successful person we’ve ever encountered.
 He stumbles and fumbles along the way and doesn’t seem to be shielded by the power of perfect decision-making like some characters in other novels.
 Ultimately, he’s just a flawed and resourceful fellow who makes the best of his few strengths all while enduring and accepting the suffering brought on by his weaknesses.
 In my opinion, this balanced approach to his characterization is what largely contributes to him being so likeable and interesting to follow.

-Whenever McGarry is facing some sort of danger, and believe me there is more than enough of it in this book to go around, we actually feel concern for him, for the tangible threat he is about to face.
+Whenever McGarry is facing some sort of danger, and believe me there is more than enough of it in I Have Sinned to go around, we actually feel concern for him, for the tangible threat he is about to face.
 While of course we personally know he will get out of it all at the end, I couldn’t help but keep a tally on all the mental scars which keep on accumulating on this man.
 His general state of being never lets us forget the gravity of the situation he has found himself, the gravity of the choices he has been making over the course of his life.

 I thought it was a fairly clever and somewhat daring idea to throw McGarry into a context where he has to try and clean up his act, if only enough to gain the trust of some people, as it opened many different venues for both comedic and introspective elements.
 While it certainly is a lot of fun to watch him struggle and keep his language clean, it’s also captivating to see how the experience is slowly transforming him against his will.
 Ultimately, this showed to me Bunny McGarry is the type of protagonist with still a lot of room for development, and I am optimistically-curious to see where the author might take him next.